-soundness-consumers who are not aware of the existence of the guaranty fund may believe the purchase of a longevity annuity to be riskier than is in fact the case.
 It is worth noting that consumer fears about life insurer insolvency are not well-supported by historical experience.
-Since the introduction of regulatory reforms following a relatively high rate of insolvencies in the early 1990s, the industry has experienced relatively few disruptions.
-Life insurance companies performed well relative to other financial companies during the financial crisis, with just eight small companies-with total liabilities to policyholders well under \$1 billion-entering into liquidation from January 2008 through November 2011 (National Organization of Life and Health insurance Guaranty Associations 2011; see also Government Accountability Office 2013).
-Further, even when companies are liquidated, they typically still have assets sufficient to cover the majority of the payments due to their policyholders and state guaranty funds have covered much of the rest.
-On average over the period from 1991 through 2009-a period that includes years in the early 1990s when regulations were weaker and the number of insurance company failures correspondingly somewhat higher-holders of annuity policies written by companies that failed received 94 percent on the value of their claims, including claims from policyholders who held high-value policies not fully covered by the guaranty (National Organization of Life and Health Insurance Guaranty Associations 2011).
+Since the introduction of regulatory reforms following some highly publicized insolvencies in the early 1990s, most notably the failure of Executive Life, the industry has experienced few disruptions.
+Life insurance companies performed well relative to other financial companies during the financial crisis, with just eight small companies-possessing total liabilities to policyholders well under \$1 billion-entering into liquidation from January 2008 through November 2011 (National Organization of Life and Health Insurance Guaranty Associations 2011; see also Government Accountability Office 2013).
+Further, at the point when companies are liquidated, they typically still have assets sufficient to cover the majority of the payments due to their policyholders.
+State guaranty funds have covered much of the rest.
+On average over the period from 1991 through 2009-a period that includes years in the early 1990s when regulations were weaker and the number of insurance company failures correspondingly somewhat higher-holders of annuity policies written by companies that failed received more than 94 percent on the value of their claims, including claims from policyholders who held high-value policies not fully covered by the guaranty (National Organization of Life and Health Insurance Guaranty Associations 2011).